iLert/ilert-kube-agent/README.md

     --set config.settings.httpAuthorizationKey="<HTTP AUTHORIZATION HERE>"
 ```

-**Note:** In-cluster HTTP routes are only functional when the `httpAuthorizationKey` is set.
-Make sure to set `inClusterRoutesEnabled=true`.
+**Note:** In-cluster HTTP routes are only functional when both `inClusterRoutesEnabled` is `true` and `httpAuthorizationKey` is set.
 If `httpAuthorizationKey` is not given, a random alphanumeric string with 64 characters will be generated.

 ### Terraform Deployment (recommended)